-As the COVID-19 pandemic has evolved, the Task Force constantly monitors the latest guidance from the CDC and other industry partners and is working diligently to strike the appropriate balance of continuing to provide essential services to its riders while safeguarding the health and welfare of its workforce and the public.
-The Authority will remain in Phase 3 of the Pandemic Plan for the indefinite future.
+As the COVID-19 pandemic has evolved, the Task Force has continuously monitored the latest guidance from the CDC and other industry partners and is working diligently to strike the appropriate balance of providing essential services to its riders while safeguarding the health and welfare of its workforce and the public.
 A dedicated sub-group of the Task Force meets weekly and the full Task Force meets twice monthly to review the Pandemic Plan, devise strategies, and plan the execution of those strategies.